 The answer to those questions may seem frivolous, but they are also deadly serious – because, as well as being a joke, it is also completely true (except for the bit about the Rabbi).

-In this particular case, the timing of this legal attack is very sinister as it was actioned by William Campbell-Taylor exactly and immediately after a public meeting in Parliament of clergy abuse survivors and legal experts where Campbell-Taylor’s behaviour was named, and for which Campbell-Taylor and colleagues had employed a nasty scandal management company to put pressure on the meeting and try to block publication of the film footage on YouTube.
+In this particular case, the timing of this legal attack is very sinister as it was actioned by William Campbell-Taylor exactly and immediately after a public meeting in Parliament of clergy abuse survivors and legal experts where William Campbell-Taylor’s behaviour was named, and for which William Campbell-Taylor and the Bishop of London had employed a nasty scandal management company to put pressure on the meeting and try to block publication of the film footage on YouTube.
 The legal bullying by Campbell-Taylor can be interpreted as an attempt to punish a whistleblower who had exposed and alleged misuse of religious power by a manipulative Priest, in a way which – quite independently – we ourselves in Occupy Faith have also witnessed.

 Isaac’s dead now, so he can’t help us out.
 But perhaps you can.
 It is very much incumbent upon us all now to declare that we find this funny – indeed, we believe it to be a joke.
 To declare our objection in the strongest possible terms to the criminalising of humour as a form of dissent and protest.
 To indicate that William Campbell-Taylor can only be cast as figuratively, rather than literally, pants.
 The future of cackling depends on it.